Xenon 1.0

 A. Index of Markup

-< Starts a markup sequence, always terminated with >.
+< Starts a markup sequence, terminated with > or >>.

 <name=value> A scalar setting name to value.